Paul Wellstone: Political positions

 Wellstone was known for his work for peace, the environment, labor, and health care; he also joined his wife Sheila to support the rights of victims of domestic violence.
 He made the issue of mental illness a central focus in his career.
-He was a supporter of immigration to the U.S. He opposed the first Gulf War in 1991 and, in the months before his death, spoke out against the government's threats to go to war with Iraq again.
+He was a supporter of immigration to the U.S. He opposed the first Gulf War in 1991 and, in the months before his death, spoke out against the government's threats to go to war again with Iraq.
 He was strongly supported by groups such as Americans for Democratic Action, the AFL–CIO, the Sierra Club, the American Civil Liberties Union, and People for the American Way.
 He was often called "the conscience of the Senate".

 In 1996, Wellstone voted for the Defense of Marriage Act.
-He later asked his supporters to educate him on the issue and by 2001, when he wrote his autobiography, Conscience of a Liberal, Wellstone said that he had made a mistake.
+He later asked his supporters to educate him on the issue; by 2001, when he wrote his autobiography, Conscience of a Liberal, Wellstone said that he had made a mistake in that vote.

 Wellstone was one of only eight senators to vote against repealing the Glass–Steagall Act in 1999.
+In 2000, Wellstone introduced legislation to reinstate a drug pricing rule imposed during President George H. W. Bush's administration requiring that medicine developed with taxpayer funds be available at a reasonable price.
+President Bill Clinton's administration had repealed the rule.

-After voting against the congressional authorization for the war in Iraq on October 11, 2002, amid a tight election, Wellstone is said to have told his wife, "I just cost myself the election".

-After Wellstone voted against the 2002 Iraq attack, Vice President Dick Cheney reportedly told him "If you vote against the war in Iraq, the Bush administration will do whatever is necessary to get you.
+After voting against the congressional authorization for the war in Iraq on October 11, 2002, during a tight reelection race, Wellstone reportedly told his wife, "I just cost myself the election".
+Vice President Dick Cheney reportedly threatened him before the vote, saying, "If you vote against the war in Iraq, the Bush administration will do whatever is necessary to get you.
 There will be severe ramifications for you and the state of Minnesota."